 - To introduce you to Calvin's purpose, people, and programs

-- To help ensure your smooth transition to college
+- To help ensure your smooth transition to the university

 - To prepare you academically for your years at Calvin